ImageMagick/Usage-Markdown/blur/index.md

 Blurring is so important it is an integral part of [Image Resizing](../resize/), though a different method of blurring, which is restricted to within the boundaries of a single pixel of the original image.

-Their are two general image blurring operators in ImageMagick.
+Theere are two general image blurring operators in ImageMagick.
 The "`-gaussian-blur`" spread and "`-blur`".
-The results of the two as very close, but as "`-blur`" is a faster algorithm, it is generally preferred to the former even though the former is more mathematically correct.
+The results of the two are very close, but as "`-blur`" is a faster algorithm, it is generally preferred to the former even though the former is more mathematically correct.
 (See [Blur vs the Gaussian Blur Operator](#blur_gaussian).)

 ### Blur/Gaussian Arguments {#blur_args}